Why Is My AC Not Blowing Cold Air?

 - Seal Leaks: If you have leaky ductwork, cold air could be escaping before it gets to each room.
 Inspect the ducts and seal any leaks you find.

-Once you’ve successfully fixed your AC, it’s important to prevent the same problem from happening again.
+Once you’ve successfully fixed your AC, it’s important to prevent the same cooling problem from happening again.
 The last thing you want is to require an emergency air conditioner repair on a sweltering hot day.
 With the following tips, you can keep your air conditioner blowing cool air.

 Seal Air Leaks